hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 windowrulev2 = opacity 0.5 0.5,floating:1
 ```

--> all non-fullscreen kitty windows will have opacity 0.8, except if they are floating.
-Then
+Here, all non-fullscreen kitty windows will have `opacity 0.8`, except if they are floating.
-they will have opacity 0.5. -> all non-fullscreen floating windows will have opacity 0.5.
+Otherwise, they will have `opacity 0.5`.
+The rest of the non-fullscreen floating windows will have `opacity 0.5`.

 ```ini
 windowrulev2 = opacity 0.5 0.5,floating:1
 windowrulev2 = opacity 0.8 0.8,class:^(kitty)$
 ```

--> all kitty windows will have opacity 0.8, also if they are floating. -> all
+Here, all kitty windows will have `opacity 0.8`, even if they are floating.
-other floating windows will have opacity 0.5.
+The rest of the floating windows will have `opacity 0.5`.

 {{< callout type=info >}}

 Opacity is a PRODUCT of all opacities by default.
-E.g. `active_opacity` to 0.5 and
+For example, setting `activeopacity` to 0.5
-windowrule opacity to 0.5 will result in a total opacity 0.25.
+and `opacity` to 0.5 will result in a total opacity of 0.25.
 You are allowed
 to set opacities over 1, but any opacity product over 1 will cause graphical
 glitches.
-E.g. `0.5 * 2 = 1`, and it will be fine, `0.5 * 4` will cause
+For example, using `0.5 * 2 = 1` is fine, but `0.5 * 4 = 2` will cause
 graphical glitches.
-You can use `override` after an opacity to make it override
+You can put `override` after an opacity value to override it to an exact value
-instead of a multiplier.
-E.g. to set active and inactive opacity to 0.8,
+rather than a multiplier.
+For example, to set active and inactive opacity to 0.8,
-and make fullscreen fully opaque regardless of other opacity rules:
+and make fullscreen windows fully opaque regardless of other opacity rules:

 ```ini
 windowrulev2 = opacity 0.8 override 0.8 override 1.0 override,^(kitty)$